 Uthman Abubakar’s devices were returned shortly after his release from detention in Maiduguri, but it was nearly seven weeks before the 24 computers confiscated during the second raid were returned, Mannir Dan-Ali, Daily Trust’s editor-in-chief told CPJ.
 The paper would not be using them again, he said.

 For information on digital safety, consult CPJ’s Digital Safety Kit.

 [Reporting from Abuja, Nigeria and New York]

-Editor’s note: The text has been modified in the fourteenth paragraph to reflect a statement sent to CPJ by Cellebrite on October 23.
+Editor’s note: The spelling of Nuruddeen Abdallah’s name has been corrected in the ninth paragraph.
+The text has been modified in the fourteenth paragraph to reflect a statement sent to CPJ by Cellebrite on October 23.